barbazul/1kfa/mod_guide_gm.md

 [Campaigns Guide](mod_guide_campaigns.md).

 Think about your villain as a full person.
 You will have to improvise their actions and decisions, so use empathy.
-Decide if they are driven by reason or if they're irrationaly compulsive.
+Are they driven by reason, dangerously erratic, or myopic and compulsive?
 When you know who they are, and how they make decisions, you will be able to quickly make calls about how they react to the player-characters' actions.